MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/automotive/LeadPriceType.md

 ---
-title: LeadPriceType - Common Data Model | Microsoft Docs
+title: LeadPriceType in automotive - Common Data Model | Microsoft Docs
 description: Type of price tag for a vehicle or device, such as MSRP, appraisal or asking price.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Lead Price Type
+# Lead Price Type in automotive

 Type of price tag for a vehicle or device, such as MSRP, appraisal or asking price.